frankarobotics/docs/source/control_parameters.rst

 .. important::

-   These limits are the values that are used by default in the rate limiter and in the URDF inside :doc:`franka_ros`.
-   However, these are only a suggestion, you are free to define your own rectangles within the specification accordingly to your needs.

-   Since FR3 does not inherently implement any restriction to the system limits (red and blue line in the plots above), you are also free to implement your own motion generator to exploit the HW capabilities of FR3 beyond the rectangular limits imposed by existing motion generators.
+   These limits are only a suggestion.
+Since FR3 does not inherently implement any restriction to the system limits (red and blue line in the plots above), you are free to implement your own motion generator to exploit the HW capabilities of FR3 beyond the rectangular limits imposed by existing motion generators.